 Expertise: Agricultural entomologist with expertise in evaluation of commercially based attractants and development of fungal and bacterial pathogens for their incorporation into IPM program for suppression of African fruit flies.
 Mass rearing of fruit flies for use in bioecological studies.
 Development of an IPM program for fruit tree pests with a focus on mango and cashew to allow for production and export of quality fruits.

-Expertise: Ecosystem assessment and monitoring; Ecosystem services from agricultural land, Regulation of GM crops; Sustainable intensification of agriculture.
-Les leads a large grant from Africa College on the design of innovative soil moisture sensors.
+Expertise: Ecosystem assessment and monitoring; Ecosystem services from agricultural land; Environmental risk assessment and regulation of GM crops; Sustainable intensification of agriculture through manipulation of soils, rotation and biodiversity

 Expertise: Environmental management with a focus on agro-ecosystems and developing countries.
 Specialist in impact assessment of land and water management interventions, both in physical and economic terms, at different scales, and considering diverging socio-cultural perceptions of various stakeholders.
 Development of models and methodologies that address multifaceted local realities and that are capable of assessing the impact of environmental change as well as evaluating the effects of adaptation and mitigation strategies on rural livelihoods and ecosystem services.
 Strategies thereby include both farmer management practices (including technological innovations) and policies.